akhilum/akhilum.github.io/_posts/2016-02-28-The Lishtness of Being by Frank Wilczek.markdown

 Like the grid in the mercator map of the earth that teaches us how to interpretspace along North and East axis.
 Our 3D world also has/needs a grid of instructions which is called the metric field.
 If we add time as another dimension to that field we get the space time relativity.
 One guys time is another guys space time.
 In general theory of relativity Einstien used the concept of curved spacetime to construct a theory of gravity. v = u + at(Newtons 2nd Law).
 Einstien modified it to explain that bodies move in the straigtest possible path through space time.
 When space time is curved teh path also wiggles to adapt to the local geometry, i.e. the bodies respond to the metric field.
 So metric field = curved spacetime.
 Looking at it as a field view makes the equations similar to other fundamental equations.
 The gravity explained in terms of field view looks like the field theory of electromagnetism.
 Electric and magnetic fields bend the path of charged particles.
 So the grid view of gravity is that the metric fields bend the motion of objects, Consistency among the equations of field(metric), electromagnetism, QCD(Color charge) & weak interaction is a lot.
 Consistency demands that metric field be a quantum field, i.e. the fluctuations in the metric field be spontaneous.
 But the quantum nature of metric field is not yet well studied.
 Explaining quantum gravity would unify the forces.

-The Grid Weighs
-_______________
-So the fact that the grid weights as & it has a non zero density is a proof of its physical reality.
-Grid density = Einstiens cosmological term = "dark energy" In 1917, Einstien proposed a modification to his original equations of 1915 because of cosmology.
-As per Newtons 1692 understanding if the universe did not have a constant density Gravity would cause it to collapse onto itself.
-To allow his general relativity gravity to be consistant with special relativity, the only mathematically feasible solution was to add a cosmological constant term.
-By 1920's(Edwin Hubble) there was proof that the universe was actually expanding.
-So the cosmological term actually started to make sense.
-So space has a constant density symbol:rho and alsi a constant pressure everywhere in space 'p' such that rho = p/(c^2).
-It means that even if the space was expanded or contracted, the pressure that goes along with the density gets modified in such a way that the density always remains constant.
-By 2001, scientists were able to measure cosmic densities and pressures separately by observing the cosmic microscope background radiation.
-In 2001 scientists also proclaimed that there is much more matter than that is observable & 70% is uniformly distributed. in 1998 scientists/cosmic observers reported that the rate of expansion of our universe is increasing.
-The reason given was universal negative pressure.
-People started using the term dark energy as a standard to refer to both the mass and negative pressure of the grid.

-GRID recap
-__________
-- The grid fills space and time
-- Every grid fragment has the same basic properties.
-- The grid is alive with quantum(spontaneous) activity.
-You must disturb it to observe it.
-- The grid contains enduring material components.
-The cosmos is a multilayered, multicoloured cuperconductor.
-- The grid contails a metric field that gives grid spacetime rigidity and causes gravity.
-- The grid weighs with a universal density

 Computing Matter
 ________________